jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< boids-vis id="boids" >}}

-My agents are generally utility-driven.
-They have a utility function they’re trying to greedily maximize over time.
-They’re single-minded, simple, sometimes stupid, but consistently so.
-Stupid agents make for smart systems, as long as their stupidity is sufficiently diverse and independent.
-It is the same power you get from wisdom of the crowds; uncorrelated dumb guesses when aggregated together can create surprisingly accurate guesses.
+My agents are generally utility-driven: each has a simple utility function that it tries to maximize at every step.
+Individually, they’re single-minded and unintelligent, and if I relied on any one of them alone, the simulation would quickly collapse into some pathological or divergent behavior.

+To avoid that, I build a range of intentionally simple strategies.
+One set of agents repeats whatever was most profitable in the past; another acts randomly; another imitates whatever has been most popular recently.

+What I’ve discovered over years of building these systems is that when I combine many such agents—each using different but simple heuristics—the overall system becomes surprisingly robust and often appears intelligent.
+It’s a form of the wisdom of the crowds: a collection of uncorrelated, naïve guesses can, when aggregated, produce remarkably accurate behavior.

 I create balance in the system without hard-coded limits by putting agents in tension with one another.
-Think of a predator–prey simulation: the prey eat grass, predators eat the prey.
+As an example, I have a simple predator-prey simulation below: the prey eat grass, predators eat the prey.
 When there are too many prey, the grass thins and predators thrive; when there are too many predators, they starve.
 The system naturally ebbs and flows as everyone does their part to keep it in rhythmic balance.
+You can play around with the levers to see if you can make the system stay in balance without the ecosystem collapsing.

 {{< ecosystem-vis id="ecosystem" >}}

 I usually introduce some form of survival of the fittest to stabilize things.
 I’m not afraid to let agents die if they can’t achieve their utility, but I’m always spawning new ones.
 When new agents appear, they mutate off the strategies of the successful ones.
 Winning strategies get copied (with variation), and the rest die off.

 Over time, the system reaches a kind of equilibrium.
 I never expose day zero of my simulations; things are too weird then, too obviously hand-tuned.
 Instead, I let the world run for a while and settle; I let the genetic algorithms do their thing.
 I graph everything, check the curves, adjust the balance.
+For many processes, I already have strong expectations on what everything should look like, because I've seen the equivalent real data many times over.
+When I haven't, it becomes a fun exercise to look up papers and see what the real curves look like so I can ensure my simulation matches the spirit.
 It feels less like engineering and more like gardening, an organic process.
 I tend to my simulation as much as I build it.

 That’s it; mostly...
 I'm showing all of these inputs largely independently, the fun really happens when I combine all these fundamentals into a single simulation.

-I keep the agents simple and let their interactions produce the messy, rhythmic complexity I’ve seen in the real world.
-When students engage with these living systems, they stop treating data as just numbers for homework and start treating it as traces of a world to be discovered.
-They learn to formulate problems from ambiguity, interpret messy results, and build resilience—the real, fundamental skills that no AI today can simply solve for them.
-Sparking that curiosity is the most real lesson I can hope to teach.
+My hope when students engage with these living systems is that they stop treating data as just numbers for homework and start treating it as traces of a world to be discovered.
+That they learn to formulate problems from ambiguity, interpret messy results, and build resilience—the real, fundamental skills that no AI today can simply solve for them.
+Sparking that curiosity, even if I use fake worlds, is the most real lesson I can hope to teach.